 Dental lasers reduce the risk of infection and encourage faster healing.

 Dental lasers target decaying tissue incredibly well, ensuring that all the diseased tissue is destroyed, but they also sterilize while they cut.
 This greatly reduces the risk of infection during the healing process and allows Dr. Mo or Dr. G to prescribe little to no antibiotics after the procedure.
 Since the lasers cause less bleeding and swelling, seal the wound immediately without requiring sutures, and lessen the likelihood of infections, they actively encourage your child’s tissues to heal faster.
 This means that not only will your child experience less pain or discomfort in general, but the discomfort they do feel will last for a shorter period of time.

 Laser dentistry gives kids a great experience, even if they need a cavity filled.

 Unfortunately, there are a lot of factors in traditional dental treatments that make them scary for kids, including the numbing shots and the dental tools themselves—after all, dental drills are incredibly loud and create strong vibrating sensations, while scalpels are quite clearly sharp.
 Dental lasers get around a lot of this because they often don’t require numbing shots and they don’t look very intimidating.

-Even hard tissue lasers, which are used to treat cavities, are much less scary to many children because they don’t create a vibrating sensation and they’re quiet compared to a drill, only making slight popping sounds instead of the grating, grinding sounds of a drill.
+Even hard tissue lasers, which are used to treat cavities, are much less scary to many children because they don’t create a vibrating sensation and are quiet compared to a drill, only making slight popping sounds instead of the grating, grinding sounds of a drill.
 For many children, this less-intimidating sensory experience paired with the lack of needles makes them much less anxious during the procedure, making it a better experience for everyone involved!